 At present, there are four dance companies which are touring shows with different formats.

-Fritsch Company is a professional inclusive contemporary dance company, in the 2017 Dance on Stage catalogue, with shows aimed at adults such as "Love Doesn’t Last Forever (Romeos and Juliets)", "Table for Three and Programmed Obsolescence"; the Psico Ballet Company offers family shows such as "A Sea of Dreams" and "Jet Lag"; The Company School with the show "HorAs" (Hours) and the Contemporaries Company of over 60s dancers with their first theatre-dance show "Under the Carpet".
+Fritsch Company is a professional inclusive contemporary dance company, with shows aimed at adults such as "Love Doesn’t Last Forever (Romeos and Juliets)", "Table for Three and Programmed Obsolescence"; the Psico Ballet Company offers family shows such as "A Sea of Dreams" and "Jet Lag"; The Company School with the show "HorAs" (Hours) and the Contemporaries Company of over 60s dancers with their first theatre-dance show "Under the Carpet".